 "Aunt Sophie is cool - for an old lady," Katie continued as if she had not heard her.
 "She gives Mary-Ellen her own cupcake when we play at her house - Mary-Ellen says she's a good cook.
 I hope she lives next door forever."

 Aunt Sophie was weird that way, Jillian thought as she went back to her balloons.
-Her great aunt was a short, elderly woman with snow-white hair who was always doing old-lady activities like bingo and knitting, but her house was filled with porcelain dolls and miniature furniture which she had been collecting since she was eight years old.
+Her great aunt was a short, elderly woman with snow-white hair and a thin nose that looked like Jillian's even though she wasn't biologically related to them.
+Aunt Sophie was always doing old-lady activities like bingo and knitting, but her house was filled with porcelain dolls and miniature furniture which she had been collecting since she was eight years old.
 Jillian had not been fond of dolls even when she was a little girl, but Katie and Amanda loved spending afternoons with their aunt, especially since they could bring Mary-Ellen with them.
 Mary-Ellen was their doll - and the bane of Jillian's existence - but Aunt Sophie was as polite to her as the twins were.
 What a nut.

 Katie kicked another balloon.
 "Mary-Ellen is really looking forward to the party," she said with sincerity.
 "Do you think Slappy will be friends with her?"